HPDSResearch/data_reduction_savings_estimator/README.md

 A tool to estimate data reduction savings

 # Motivation behind developing our data reduction estimator
    Data reduction (usually deduplication and compression) is an important feature in enterprise systems.
 Considering the high system overheads of inline data reduction, estimating the amount of data reducability provides a strong insight on whether to enable deduplication + compression, deduplication-only, compression-only or none of them!
-There are a couple of codes that estimate data reduction at different layers.
+A couple of existing open-source codes estimate data reduction at different layers.
 However, with two goals on mind, as part of a bigger project in 2021 at HPDS Research, we decided to prepare our own data reduction estimator to be: (1) easily expandable and modifiable code, (2) fast, and minimal system resource usage.

    To address the above goals, we have coded an light-weight estimator in Python (rather than C or other difficult-to-debug/develop languages).
 Furthermore, we have fine-tuned our code to minimize the DRAM/CPU utilization, while providing a decent accuracy and speed.